Let's find out if advanced humanities sounds like the study area for you.

 If you’re employing the next western civilisation graduate, what would you be looking for?

 Alastair: With a western civilisation graduate, what you're getting is someone with a breadth of knowledge.
-They've encountered texts about philosophical and historical literary from all sorts of different ages and all sorts of different people.
+They've encountered texts about philosophical and historical literature from all sorts of different ages and all sorts of different people.
 They've been thinking about how those texts speak to contemporary problems and how they help us think through some really wicked issues that we're being confronted with today.
 It's that ability to draw upon a wealth of knowledge, as well as being able to apply it in a critical manner that really defines a western civilisation student.

 What have you learned about yourself since you began your studies at UQ?

 Amelia: I'm just coming up to the end of my first semester.
-In that relatively short amount of time I have learned a lot.
+In that relatively short amount of time, I have learned a lot.
 I feel more confident than when I first started.
 If I look back, I was really scared that I wouldn't be able to do what university asked of me.
 I've learned that I actually can do what they ask and I feel more competent and more able, and I actually enjoy being challenged more than I did at school.

 If you could give me one piece of advice that would set me apart as a job candidate, what would it be?